JornVernee/JornVernee.github.io/_posts/2022-05-01-class-data.markdown

         mv.visitLdcInsn(
             new ConstantDynamic(
                 ConstantDescs.DEFAULT_NAME, // mandated name
-                String.class.descriptorString(), // type of the constant
+                Object.class.descriptorString(), // type of the constant
                 H_CLASS_DATA_AT, // bootstrap method reference
                 0 // bootstrap method arg.
 The index of the class data object we want to load.
             )